What is Tathatā?

 Suchness as the missing positive term

-The Sanskrit noun tathatā — built from the indeclinable tathā (thus, so, in this way) and the abstract suffix -tā — is the standard Buddhist term for the as-it-is-ness of any phenomenon when nothing is added by the conceptualising mind.
-The Chinese commentators rendered it zhēnrú (真如, true thusness), the Japanese inherited it as shinnyo, and the Tibetan translators settled on de bzhin nyid — just-that-ness.
-The English suchness and thusness are both standard; neither is entirely satisfactory, because the term names not a property the world has but the bare fact that what is is what it is.
-The function of the word inside the Mahāyāna commentarial tradition is to supply the positive register the apparently negative doctrine of emptiness leaves missing. [Śūnyatā](lexicon:shunyata) names what phenomena lack — inherent existence, *svabhāva* — and the analysis is austere by design.
-Tathatā names what is left when the lacking has been recognised, which is not nothing: it is the unobstructed, unconfigured way the world appears once the cognitive overlay has been seen through.
+The Sanskrit noun tathatā is built from tathā (thus, so, in this way) and the abstract suffix -tā, making it the standard Buddhist term for the as-it-is-ness of any phenomenon when nothing is added by the conceptualising mind.
+The Chinese commentators rendered it zhēnrú (真如, true thusness), the Japanese as shinnyo, and the Tibetan translators as de bzhin nyid (just-that-ness).
+Both English renderings, suchness and thusness, are standard; neither is entirely satisfactory, because the term names not a property the world has but the bare fact that what is is what it is.
+Within the Mahāyāna commentarial tradition, tathatā supplies the positive register that the apparently negative doctrine of emptiness leaves missing. [Śūnyatā](lexicon:shunyata) names what phenomena lack: inherent existence, *svabhāva*.
+The analysis is austere by design.
+Tathatā names what is left when that lacking has been recognised, which is not nothing.
+It is the unobstructed, unconfigured way the world appears once the cognitive overlay has been seen through.

 The doctrinal hinge

 Tathatā is the technical term on which the Mahāyāna synthesis of emptiness and awareness is built.
-The early Prajñāpāramitā literature uses the word sparingly, mostly as a synonym for dharmadhātu (the realm of all dharmas) or dharma-svabhāva (the nature of dharmas).
-Nāgārjuna and the Madhyamaka school keep the term but treat it strictly: there is no suchness apart from the suchness of things, and tathatā is therefore not a higher reality behind appearance but the appearance itself read without misperception.
-The Yogācāra school of Asaṅga and Vasubandhu inherits this constraint and tightens it: tathatā is one of the school's six unconditioned (asaṃskṛta) dharmas, and the cognitive transformation the school's practice aims at — āśrayaparāvṛtti, the turning of the basis — is the shift from perceiving the world through the storehouse consciousness's distorted projections to perceiving it as tathatā.
-The [Awakening of Faith](lexicon:awakening-of-faith) — the sixth-century Chinese composition that became the doctrinal handbook of every subsequent East Asian Mahāyāna school — fuses the two streams under the heading of the One Mind: the same mind under one aspect is suchness (xīn zhēnrú) and under another aspect is the arising and ceasing of phenomena, and the two aspects are not two minds.
-The [Tathāgata](lexicon:tathagata) — the thus-gone — sits on the same architecture: the title names the figure who has gone to suchness, the awakened recogniser of what was always already the case.
+The early Prajñāpāramitā literature uses the word sparingly, mainly as a synonym for dharmadhātu (the realm of all dharmas) or dharma-svabhāva (the nature of dharmas).
+Nāgārjuna and the Madhyamaka school keep the term but treat it strictly: there is no suchness apart from the suchness of things, so tathatā is not a higher reality behind appearance but the appearance itself read without misperception.
+The Yogācāra school of Asaṅga and Vasubandhu tightens this further.
+Tathatā is one of six unconditioned dharmas in Yogācāra, and the practice the school aims at is āśrayaparāvṛtti (the turning of the basis): the shift from perceiving the world through the storehouse consciousness's distorted projections to perceiving it as tathatā.
+The [Awakening of Faith](lexicon:awakening-of-faith), the sixth-century Chinese composition that became the doctrinal handbook of every subsequent East Asian Mahāyāna school, fuses the two streams under the One Mind: under one aspect the mind is suchness (xīn zhēnrú); under another it is the arising and ceasing of phenomena.
+The two aspects are not two minds.
+The [Tathāgata](lexicon:tathagata) (the thus-gone) sits on the same architecture: the title names the figure who has gone to suchness, the awakened recogniser of what was always already the case.

 Where to encounter it

 In the operative practice register of contemporary Western Buddhism, the technical word tathatā is not what teachers say to lay audiences.
-The instruction circles around the same recognition in plainer language — things as they are, what is, the immediate moment — but the doctrinal substrate is unchanged.
+The instruction circles around the same recognition in plainer language (things as they are, what is, the immediate moment), but the doctrinal substrate is unchanged.
 Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness maps the territory exactly: the three doors of liberation are three angles on the same removal of cognitive overlay, and what remains is named in the same breath as the [Tathāgata's](lexicon:tathagata) own seeing.
-His teaching on how true Buddhist instruction takes us directly to ultimate truth extends the same analysis in his late vocabulary — the seeds in the store consciousness image carrying the tathāgatagarbha reading from the Yogācāra inheritance into plain English without the technical scaffolding.
+His teaching on how true Buddhist instruction takes us directly to ultimate truth extends the same analysis in his late vocabulary, the seeds in the store consciousness image carrying the tathāgatagarbha reading from the Yogācāra inheritance into plain English without the technical scaffolding.
 Br.
 Troi Duc Niem's reflection from Plum Village is the same tradition one generation on, working the recognition off the practice rather than off the text.
 Pema Chödrön's *When Things Fall Apart* reaches the same place from the Tibetan side: groundlessness is not a deficiency to be repaired but the bare thus-ness that ordinary self-protection has been working to obscure.
 Her course on awakening compassion extends the same orientation through the bodhicitta curriculum.
-In the Sōtō register the term comes through Dōgen's Genjōkōan — translatable as Manifesting Suchness — read as the load-bearing fascicle of the [Shōbōgenzō](lexicon:shobogenzo); the Zen curriculum's pointing question what was your original face before your parents were born? sets the same recognition as the work the practitioner is asked to do.
+In the Sōtō register the term comes through Dōgen's Genjōkōan (translatable as Manifesting Suchness), read as the load-bearing fascicle of the [Shōbōgenzō](lexicon:shobogenzo).
+The Zen curriculum's pointing question (what was your original face before your parents were born?) sets the same recognition as the work the practitioner is asked to do.